Cross-Innovation-Lab/AU-DFER/README.md

 ## for MAE-DFER
 Please pretrain a model on voxleb2 or download a pretrained model first.
 This program is only for finetuning.
 ### Libraries and Dependencies
+python 3.8 is required.
+For dependencies, please refer to [requirements.txt](MAE-DFER_AU/requirements.txt).
 ### Data Preparation
 move AU_DFEW.txt to [saved/data/dfew](MAE-DFER_AU/saved/data/dfew), or or AU_FERV39K.txt to [saved/data/ferv39k](MAE-DFER_AU/saved/data/ferv39k).
 After adding the AU label txt, edit data_path in [dfew.py](MAE-DFER_AU/preprocess/dfew.py), or [ferv39k.py](MAE-DFER_AU/preprocess/ferv39k.py).
-Then run the preprocessing code.
+Then run the preprocessing code:
 ```bash
 cd ./MAE-DFER_AU/preprocess
 python dfew.py